Questions I had for today

 “Did you find this blanket?”

-“Yes, it was laying over the end of this bed.
+“Yes, it was lying over the end of this bed.
 I hope you don’t mind, you were shaking and I thought perhaps you were cold.”

 “Scarecrow, can you reach that can with the handle?”